-- As The School District's gross tax digest experienced an increase in FY16 and is expected to continue to stabilize the effect on General Fund fund balance. - Capital Improvements The School District has completed the replacement of HVAC systems throughout the District as needed.
-The renovation at Woodland High School is set to be complete in FY17.
-The District is currently working on the beginning stages of the construction of the new Adairsville Elementary School.
-All debt associated with the 2010 bond issuance is scheduled to be paid off in by 2017 as originally projected.
-The current SPLOST is set to expire in FY18 however taxpayers voted in November 2015 to extend the current SPLOST for another 5 year term and in FY16 the District issued bonds in the amount of \$45,000,000 which will further enhance capital projects throughout the District.
+- The School District's gross tax digest experienced an increase in FY17 and is expected to continue which will stabilize the effect of prior year deficiencies of revenues under expenditures on the General Fund fund balance. - Capital Improvements The School District has completed the renovation at Woodland High School.
+The District is currently working on of the construction of the new Adairsville Elementary School which is set to be complete in the Summer of 2018.
+The 2010A G.O.
+Bonds issued in 2010 were paid off in 2017 with the final payment of the 2010B Series to be paid completely in FY2018.
+These bonds will be paid in the time period that was originally projected.
+The current SPLOST is set to expire in FY18 and taxpayers voted in November 2015 to extend the current SPLOST for another 5 year term and in FY16 the District issued bonds in the amount of \$45,000,000 which will further enhance capital projects throughout the District.